Skip to main content

 </head>

-With this setup, the browser will select the icon size that is most appropriate for the screen size.
+With this setup, the browser will select the icon size that best fits the display.

 Want to learn more?